KotShahter/YamlReaderSeminar_2025_03_03/README.md

-This is a Java YAML parser, which is not meant for production
+### This is a Java YAML parser

+This repository is created for academic purposes only